Earth Notes: Super-Insulating Our Living Room (2010)Updated 2022-09-15 20:19 GMT.

 For 2009, even given the unusually harsh winter, we managed to cut gas use from 9MWh in previous years to just over 6MWh.
-Some of that saving was with water heating (behaviour changes, pipe lagging), not all in space heating (ie central heating).
+Some of that saving was with water heating (behaviour changes, pipe lagging).
+Not all was from space heating (ie central heating).

 Another practical aim is that even if our power/heating fails on a cold winter's day, that room should stay comfortably warm with 3 or 4 people in it, ie from 300W+ of body heat and even without appliances (TV/light).
 This is also known as "passive survivability", and applies to keeping cool in summer too.

 In the longer term I want to replace the glazing, eg with triple glazing with a whole-window U-value well under 1W/Km^2.
 For now, our improved curtains from 2009 will have to hold the fort, with extra thermal/reflective "black-out" linings...
 (I have been battling for months to try to get sensible quotes, but it's hard work, so it may be next year before this is resolved.)